Tutorial: Integrate Oracle Cloud Infrastructure Console with Azure Active Directory

 Click Continue and on the Edit Identity Provider section perform the following steps:

-For IDENTITY PROVIDER GROUP fields, enter the group name and group ID that are set up in Azure portal.
+The IDENTITY PROVIDER GROUP should be selected as Custom Group.
+The GROUP ID should be the GUID of the group from Azure Active Directory.
 The group needs to be mapped with corresponding group in OCI GROUP field.

 You can map multiple groups as per your setup in Azure portal and your organization need.
 Click on + Add mapping to add as many groups as you need.